How To Learn The Notes Of The Guitar Fretboard And 6 Reasons Why You Should

 * Because of the tip above, there can only be a maximum of 3 of the same note on any string (if your guitar has 24 frets).
 All notes that have a string with the same name have a maximum of 3 notes on the string all others have 2.

 * For the sake of learning the notes it's easiest use only the sharp chromatic scale and to remember that E and F and B and C are always right next to each other with no frets in between.
 So if you land on B the next fret up is always C. Likewise if you land on E the next fret up is always F. All other notes have a sharped note between them.

 * All 12 notes of the chromatic scale use the universal note patterns below.
 So if you learn it once for one note it will be the same for all notes!* Use the 6th string (Low E) as your guide for which note to learn next.

 Learning the universal note patterns using the A note.

 I have named the three note patterns as: Octaves up , Octaves back and Unisons.
 Lets take a look at each one using the animation below for reference.

 Using the A note, Octaves up follows these rules:

 * From a note on the sixth string, an octave up is two frets over and down two strings (on the fourth string).

-* From the fourth string, an octave up is three frets over and down two strings to the first string.
+* From the fourth string, an octave up is three frets over and down two strings to the second string.

 Octaves back is still going up in pitch but I call it "back" because the direction is going back towards the headstock.
 Using the A note, Octaves back follows this rule: